 Game on large area where players need to use bus or train.

 Create game to “collect” something – money, mushrooms, points, donations etc.

-Seek and avoid (add negative score to the questions anm make radius large).
+Seek and avoid (add negative score to the tasks anm make radius large).

-Game where your main aim is to get 100 points exactly (add questions negative and positive scores so players can adjust their score if needed).
+Game where your main aim is to get 100 points exactly (add tasks negative and positive scores so players can adjust their score if needed).
 See “One hundred” game in Games Library.